majo48/nvr/README.md

 # Targets
 - The output files witten by the network video recorder shall be smaller, however having the same resolution as in the Python + OpenCV version.
 - The network video recorder shall use less CPU resources, than the Python + OpenCV version.

+# Deadlines
+- Don't expect anytime soon, I need to refresh my C++ skills.
+- The last time I used C++ was in 1995, maybe I will get up to speed some time this year.
+- Deadline: December 31, 2023 (to be on the safe side).